WuiiiGithub/discordbot_python/README.md

 ## Using Learned Concepts

-Practical examples of applying the concepts learned in previous sections to build a functional Discord bot.

----
+A small section to help with ideas while using learned concepts.
 Follow the steps and examples in this tutorial to create your own Discord bot.
-Modify and expand the bot's functionality as needed to suit your specific requirements.
-Happy coding!
+Modify and expand the bot's functionality as needed to suit your specific requirements. *Happy coding!*